MukundVekariya/Automotive_MF4_File_Dataset_Generator_For_Bigdata_Solution/README.md

   ![Multiple Frequency Diagram](images/multiple_frequency_from_mf4_file.jpg)

   *Figure 2:* This diagram illustrates how channels within an mf4 file are grouped by sampling frequency.
 Channels with the same frequency share a common time base, ensuring that despite varying sampling rates (0.1, 1, 10, 100 Hz), the data remains synchronized.

+> **Note:** If the images are not visible in your Git repository viewer, please refer to the local `images` folder in the repository.

 - **Dataset Size:**
   With the default parameters set as: